 - Contact Information: Note that the email address you provided in setting up your user account automatically appears in the upper right of your Bio page.
 The Center’s address is “One Shields Avenue | Davis, CA 95616”.
 You can add your desk and/or cell phone number.

-Part II: Create and Edit Project Web Pages
+Part II: Create, Edit and List Project Web Pages

 You can create and edit project web pages once the Web Team has assigned you the proper editing permissions.